 Updated in 2020

 Freelance, gig, contract, and temporary work and the infrastructure to support them (e.g., online platforms and reputation systems) are growing.
 Many employers view these non-permanent workers as relatively disposable, and offer them lower levels of benefits and pay.
 However, firms are becoming increasingly reliant on flexible workers, and growing numbers of independent professionals are joining the flexible workforce.
 Associations will have new opportunities to serve these workers and advocate for their interests.

 Vast amounts of data will support reputation systems, and reputation will increasingly eclipse credentials for landing a job.
 As worker reputation systems and human resources analytics grow, assessment of an individual’s suitability for a job will be driven by a person’s algorithmic match to needs.

 Re-Working Career Pathways

 The idea that the course of people’s professional lives is settled in their twenties is long-outmoded, but employers and life structures have been slow to adapt to this fact.
-However, organizations are increasingly assisting with midlife transitions—such as going back to school or enhancing skills for new career directions—or allowing for reduced hours so that employees can pursue other interests.
+However, organizations are increasingly assisting workers with midlife transitions, such as going back to school, enhancing skills for new career directions, or allowing for reduced hours so that employees can pursue other interests.
 Such steps create a need to rethink work, education, and social safety nets to accommodate new approaches.